Probably how you should not structure a weekend around a 10 km race a week before a 19 km mountain adventure race (Feb 2021).

 My plan consists of driving up to the Coal Pit Road carpark and walking along to Ben Cruachan, then dropping down to Glen Roy Racemans Hut.
 Unfortunately, about two kilometres up Coal Pit Road, with three kilometres and 500 vertical metres to go, I encounter a gate with large signage indicating that it is a backcountry road.
 This in itself is not the most concerning sight, but the four large 4WD vehicles parked at the gate are.
 I don’t stand a chance in the Elantra.
-Since the extra distance and climb is particularly unappealing after a six kilometre hike and sub one hour 10 km race I turn around and leave.
+Since the extra distance and climb is particularly unappealing after a six kilometre hike and 10 km race I turn around and leave.

 Plan B is hike up to Carricktown (or beyond) and camp for the night before heading back down the next morning.
 I arrive and finish the water in my 500 ml Nalgene.
-Due to the recent misplacing of my second Nalgene I have much reduced water carrying capacity and am probably already dehydrated following my race.
+Due to the recent misplacing of my second Nalgene I have a much reduced water carrying capacity and am probably already dehydrated following my race.
 Looking up at the landscape I can make a fairly good guess that there will be no water whatsoever, but the map says there might be so I head off up the hill ready for a night in my tent.
 I am exhausted as soon as I start walking.
 It is certainly over 30 degrees, and the only shade to be found along the continuous uphill is if I crouch under a briar rose bush (Rosa rubigenosa).

 After three and a half long kilometres I reach Carricktown, desperately hoping for water but also hoping for no water so I can walk back down and satisfy my built up craving for the juice and chilled carbonated beverages I will find in the Cromwell New World.
 The views are nice and there are still a few stone building remains, but through the haze of dehydration I don’t pay too much attention to where I am.